Eb0nY-April14/DjangoShoppingList/README.md

 ---

 ii.
-As an Existing User who is logged in, I want to be able to add a new item to my shopping list and view them during shopping.
+As a Registered User who is logged in, I want to be able to add a new item to my shopping list and view them during shopping.

-    a.
-The User will find the "Add an item" button close to the footer section of the home page.
+    a) The User will find the "Add an item" button close to the footer section of the home page.
 See screenshot below:

 ![AddItemButton Screenshot](documentation/views/add_item_button_screenshot.png)

-    b.
-On clicking the "Add an item" button, he is taken to the add item's form page and if he fills the form and submits it, the new item is added to the shopping list in the database and he is taken back to the home page where he'll see his newly added item.
+    b) On clicking the "Add an item" button, he is taken to the add item's form page and if he fills the form and submits it, the new item is added to the shopping list in the database and he is taken back to the home page where he'll see his newly added item.
 See the screenshots below:

 ![AddItemPage Screenshot](documentation/views/add_item_page_screenshot1.png)
 ![AddItemPage Screenshot](documentation/views/add_item_page_screenshot2.png)

 ---

 iii.
-As an Existing User, I want to be able to login to my account and add, view, modify or delete an item in my shopping list or delete my entire list.
+As a Registered User who is logged in, I want to be able to login to my account and add, view, modify or delete an item in my shopping list or delete my entire list.

-    a.
-When a user clicks on the app link or copies it into any search box such as Google, he lands on the welcome page.
+    a) When a user clicks on the app link or copies it into any search box such as Google, he lands on the welcome page.
 At the top right side of this page are the nav links, one of which is the "Login" link as seen in the screenshot below:

 ![WelcomePage Screenshot](documentation/views/welcome_page_screenshot1.png)
 ![welcomePage Screenshot](documentation/views/welcome_page_screenshot2.png)

-    b.
-When he clicks on the "Login" link, he is taken to the login form page where he can fill in his details and if correct, he logs in successfully.
+    b) When he clicks on the "Login" link, he is taken to the login form page where he can fill in his details and if correct, he logs in successfully.
 See screenshot below:

 ![LoginPage Screenshot](documentation/views/login_page_screenshot1.png)
 ![LoginPage Screenshot](documentation/views/login_page_screenshot2.png)